 SOC teams in critical infrastructure organizations have to deal with tremendous pressure.
 It’s no exaggeration to say that the survival of the organization – and perhaps even the nation itself – depends on them carrying out their roles successfully.
 One of the most complex parts of the role is prioritizing, figuring out which of the multiple threats should be dealt with first and how.
 This is where a good threat intelligence tool proves its worth, automating time-consuming tasks while delivering real-time data to point SOC professionals in the right direction.

-Threat Intelligence Powered By Deception.
-What is It?
+Threat Intelligence Powered by Deception.
+What is it?

 Advanced deception technology platforms have revolutionized threat intelligence by allowing organizations to collect specific, actionable threat intelligence in real time.
 Quite simply, deception allows you to beat cyber attackers at their own game.